Two Tools To Resolve Conflict in Your Family Business

 The Accountability Chart is an organizational chart on steroids.
 It’s designed to create the right structure for the family business.
 And it’s not about titles.
 It’s about functions.
 The behavior.
 The roles.
 The responsibilities for each seat in the business.

-So often in family business, or any business for that matter, there’s a lack of clarity, confusion, on who’s supposed to be doing what.
+So often in family business, or any business for that matter, there’s a lack of clarity and an overabundance of confusion on who’s supposed to be doing what.
 Who should team members report to?
 What’s clearly expected of them?

 When that clarity isn’t there, family members argue over who’s in charge.
 They find themselves in positions they’re not suited for.
 Or, you might end up with duplication of effort.
 Because no one knows who is in charge of what task, they might do the task multiple times.
 Taking time to build out the Accountability Chart is the first step in clearing up that confusion.